fjp/fjp.github.io/collections/_fpv-quad/fpv-glossar.md

 ## BetaFlight

-The Betaflight Open Source Flight Controller Firmware Project (found on [GitHub](https://github.com/betaflight)) provides [frimwares](/projects/fpv-quad/fpv-glossar/#firmware) for [Flight Controllers](/projects/fpv-quad/fpv-glossar/#flight-controller).
+The BetaFlight Open Source Flight Controller Firmware Project (found on [GitHub](https://github.com/betaflight)) provides [frimwares](/projects/fpv-quad/fpv-glossar/#firmware) for [Flight Controllers](/projects/fpv-quad/fpv-glossar/#flight-controller).
 To configure and [flash](/projects/fpv-quad/fpv-glossar/#flash) a firmware onto a Flight Controller we use the Beta Flight Configurator, which is a cross platform (runs on most operating systems, Windows, Linux, MacOS) configuration tool for the Betaflight firmware.

+BetaFlight is a fork of the [CleanFlight](/projects/fpv-quad/fpv-glossar/#clean-flight) project, which is considered less experimental.
+However, modern Flight Controllers are supported mostly by BetaFlight.

+## CleanFlight

 ## FPV

-Abbreviation for first person view, where the [analog](/projects/fpv-quad/fpv-glossar/#analog) live image from the flying quad is view through a video receiving system.
+Abbreviation for first person view, where the live image from a flying quad is view through an [analog](/projects/fpv-quad/fpv-glossar/#analog) video receiving system.
 This can be either a [fpv goggle](/projects/fpv-quad/fpv-glossar/#goggle) or monitor.

 ## FrSky